 The option of making a court-based child maintenance arrangement is one which, in practice, is only available to parents who can agree their financial arrangements and then seek to obtain a 'consent order' from the court as a form of legal endorsement; or in cases outside the CSA's jurisdiction; or where maintenance is sought for specific additional expenses, such as the costs of disability.
 In the survey, for the minority (14 per cent, Appendix Table A.70) of single parents on benefit with a CSA arrangement who said they would choose a court arrangement as their ideal, this seemed to be more an expression of their dissatisfaction with current arrangements and a desire to find a more effective alternative, rather than an option realistically available to them.
-Twenty-four per cent of those unhappy with their current arrangement, Appendix Table A.71).
+Twenty-four per cent of those unhappy with their current arrangement would choose court compared to two per cent of those happy with their current arrangement, Appendix Table A.71).
 In the qualitative interviews, single parents on benefit reported seeing the courts as having greater enforcement powers, with a belief that non-resident parents would be more respectful of or "intimidated by" the courts.
 Those who had difficulties securing regular full payments and had large arrears built up were among those who would have preferred a court arrangement.
 However, there was a clear lack of understanding of the limited circumstances in which the courts are now available for child maintenance proceedings.